 The employee promptly reports the injury or ergonomic discomfort to Supervisor.

 The supervisor ensures initiation of Reportable Event Form by employee.
 If the employee needs medical attention (other than an emergency), call Human Resources at 585-387-6200.

-The supervisor and safety representative completes the accident investigation and identifies corrective actions as appropriate.
+Supervisor and Safety Champion complete the accident investigation and identify corrective actions as appropriate.

 The supervisor ensures corrective actions are implemented and that their effectiveness is verified.

 The Paychex safety team works with Safety Champion and Supervisor to address corrective actions as needed.

 Call 9-1-1, then notify the receptionist and/or Security.
 Supervisor should contact the Paychex Safety Team at 585-387-6200.
 If needed, get the AED and follow any instructions given by the 911 operator

 The supervisor or manager calls a family member to take the employee for treatment.

 If there is an injury or ergonomic discomfort, call the Paychex Safety Team for guidance.
 In many states, the employer directs care to an occupational medicine provider (rather than the employee seeing their personal physician).
 If an employee is ill, they should go see the doctor, or the supervisor/manager can call a family member.

 First aid treatment needed